awsdocs/amazon-cloudfront-developer-guide/doc_source/AccessLogs.md

 **Important**
 Don’t choose an Amazon S3 bucket with [S3 Object Ownership](https://docs.aws.amazon.com/AmazonS3/latest/userguide/about-object-ownership.html) set to **bucket owner enforced**\.
 That setting disables ACLs for the bucket and the objects in it, which prevents CloudFront from delivering log files to the bucket\.
-Don’t choose an Amazon S3 bucket in any of the following Regions, because CloudFront doesn’t deliver standard logs to buckets in these Regions:
+Don't choose an Amazon S3 bucket in any of the following Regions, because CloudFront doesn't deliver standard logs to buckets in these Regions:
 Africa \(Cape Town\)  af\-south\-1
 Asia Pacific \(Hong Kong\)  ap\-east\-1
 Asia Pacific \(Jakarta\)  ap\-southeast\-3